mko88/prometheus-metric-mock-server/README.md

 ```

 ## DELETE /remove_by_unique_id
-Removes metrics by unique ids
+Removes metrics by unique ids.
 ```json
 [
     "1a3c07c9-d651-53a8-83ad-0ef5ceb94814",